effepivi/ICP3038/Labs/13-Panorama_stitching/README.md

     extractor->compute(right_image, keypoints_right, descriptors_right);
     ```
 4. Pairwise matching between the features of the left and right images:
-    - Match the keypoints in `left_image` and `right_image` by comparing their corresponding feature vectors.
+    - Match keypoints in `left_image` and `right_image` by comparing their corresponding feature vectors.
 Here we use a brute-force algorithm and the L2-norm (also known as Euclidean norm or Euclidean distance).
     ```cpp
     BFMatcher matcher(NORM_L2);
     vector<DMatch> matches;